About us…

 A new Grand Lodge

-In 1851, representatives from three Oregon Territory lodges met to consider forming the Grand Lodge of Oregon — Multnomah Lodge # 84 (Missouri), Willamette Lodge # 11 (California) and Lafayette Lodge # 15 (California).
-The Grand Lodge of Oregon was founded on September 15, 1851.
-The charters of the three lodges were turned in, but instead of issuing new charters, the new Grand Lodge of Oregon endorsed the originals, renaming the three lodges Multnomah # 1, Willamette # 2, and Lafayette # 3.
+In 1851, representatives from three Oregon Territory Lodges met to consider forming a Grand Lodge in Oregon — Multnomah Lodge # 84 (Missouri), Willamette Lodge # 11 (California) and Lafayette Lodge # 15 (California).
+The Grand Lodge of Oregon was instituted on September 15, 1851.
+The charters of the three lodges were turned in, but instead of issuing new charters, the new Grand Lodge endorsed the originals, renaming the three lodges Multnomah # 1, Willamette # 2, and Lafayette # 3.

-The original charter of Lafayette # 3 (now Union # 3 in McMinnville, Oregon) is still in existence.
-It is in the vault of the Grand Lodge of Oregon.
+The original charter of Lafayette # 3 (now Union # 3) in McMinnville, Oregon is still in existence.
+It is in the vault of the Grand Lodge of Oregon in Forest Grove, OR.
 The original charters of the other two were destroyed by fire.
-In 2014, a replacement charter was issued in Missouri for Multnomah Lodge # 84 and endorsed by the current Grand Masters of Missouri and Oregon.
+In 2014, a replacement charter was issued in Missouri for Multnomah Lodge # 84 and endorsed by the 2014 Grand Masters of Missouri and Oregon.
 The first charter actually issued by the Grand Lodge of Oregon was to Salem No. 4 on June 21, 1852, at the first Annual Communication.

 The new Territory